 Have you noticed any lumps or bumps on your hand or wrist?
 You may have a ganglion cyst.
-A ganglion cyst is a firm, fluid-filled mass that may appear on the back of the wrist, palm side of the wrist, or at the base of the fingers.
+A ganglion cyst is a firm, fluid-filled mass that may appear on the back of the wrist, palm side of the wrist, or at the fingers’ base.
 These cysts usually come from a nearby joint or around a tendon.
 Although ganglion cysts are common, they do not spread, do not become cancerous but can often change in size and sometimes disappear by themselves.

 Ganglion Cyst Treatment

 Some ganglion cysts will shrink and become painless without treatment.
 If the cyst becomes unsightly or painful, your doctor may recommend: